Marine Biology & Reef Conservation Internships in South Africa

 Meals

-All meals are prepared by interns themselves from the groceries and food provided by our local team (the program fee covers the cost of the food).
-Interns will be scheduled to assist with cooking and cleaning duties as a group effort during their stay and this schedule, along with any other important camp duties, are typically coordinated at the program orientation.
-Packed lunches may sometimes be made in advance and brought down to the beach.
+All meals are prepared by interns themselves, from groceries and food provided (the program fee covers the cost of the food).
+As an exception, a cook prepares dinners from Monday to Friday (the meals are basic, not gourmet).
+Interns will otherwise be scheduled to assist with cooking and cleaning duties as a group effort.
+This schedule, along with any other important camp duties, is coordinated at the orientation.

 Vegetarian and other dietary requirements must be communicated in advance, so that we can cater for any special meals.
 Note that there is an additional weekly surcharge if a gluten-free, dairy-free, vegetarian or vegan diet is requested.
-This is in order to provide speciality grocery items, which are often more expensive in South Africa (i.e. soy milk, gluten free bread/pasta, protein supplements, etc).
-The extra cost is US$30 per week if a gluten-free, dairy-free, or vegan diet is required.
-For vegetarian diets, the surcharge is US$20 per week.
-This amount will be included in the internship Program Fee quoted to you by Intern Abroad HQ when you apply.
+This is in order to provide specialty grocery items, which are often more expensive in South Africa (i.e. soy milk, gluten free bread/pasta, protein supplements, etc).
+Once you have confirmed your internship participation, you can book and pay for this weekly surcharge in advance.
+Interns with special dietary requirements and/or allergies should also come prepared to assist with their own meal preparation.
+Bear in mind that local restaurants/cafes are limited, so they will also have limited dairy-free / gluten-free / vegan menus.

 Essential country information